frappe/frappe_io/frappe_io/www/docs/user/en/guides/integration/webhooks.md

 To optionally add security to your webhook requests and ensure that the webhook is being sent from Frappe, you can set up a "Webhook Secret" along with the request.
 Do not share the secret publicly.

-If enabled, an additional header (`X-Frappe-Webhook-Signature`) will be added to the request before it's sent out, with its value being generated using the secret.
+If enabled, an additional header (`X-Frappe-Webhook-Signature`) will be added to the request before it's sent out, with its value being generated from the secret as a base64-encoded HMAC-SHA256 hash of the payload.

 ### Example Webhook Request